-Glamour and glory abound at King George Day.
+Glamour and glory abound at King George Day, where You Bring The Colour.
 This is Ascot’s midsummer prestige event and its showpiece race The King George VI and Queen Elizabeth Stakes (sponsored by QIPCO) has long been regarded as Europe’s premier midseason middle-distance championship race for horses of both sexes and all ages.

 With the racecourse in full glorious English summer bloom, racegoers picnicking, live music (from jazz to contemporary DJs) there is a palpable garden party atmosphere that gently complements the electricity on the track.